ReactiveX/RxGo/README.md

 * Filter the customers whose age is below 18
 * Enrich each customer with a tax number.
 Retrieving a tax number is done for example by an IO-bound function doing an external REST call.

-As the enrich step is IO-bound, it might be interested to parallelize it within a given pool of goroutines.
+As the enriching step is IO-bound, it might be interesting to parallelize it within a given pool of goroutines.
-Yet, for some reason, all the customer items need to be produced sequentially based on its `ID`.
+Yet, for some reason, all the `Customer` items need to be produced sequentially based on its `ID`.

 ```go
 observable.